-Bolt Bikes launches e-bike subscription platform for gig delivery workers in U.S., UK – TechCrunch
+Bolt Bikes launches e-bike subscription platform for gig delivery workers in US, UK – TechCrunch

-Bolt Bikes, the Sydney, Australia-based startup founded in 2017, is taking its electric bike platform designed for gig economy delivery workers to the U.S. and UK.
+Bolt Bikes, the Sydney, Australia-based startup founded in 2017, is taking to the U.S. and U.K. its electric bike platform designed for gig economy delivery workers.

-The company is expanding on the heels of a $2.5 million seed round led by Maniv Mobility, European e-mobility firm Contrarian Ventures, individual investors and former executives of Uber and Deliveroo .
-The company was founded by Mina Nada, former Deliveroo and Mobike executive) and Michael Johnson, a former Bain & Co executive.
+The company is expanding on the heels of a $2.5 million seed round led by Maniv Mobility, European e-mobility firm Contrarian Ventures, individual investors and former executives of Uber and Deliveroo.
+The company was founded by Mina Nada, former Deliveroo and Mobike executive) and Michael Johnson, a former Bain & Co. executive.

 Bolt Bikes now provides its flexible subscriptions, which include vehicle servicing, in Sydney and Melbourne, Australia, San Francisco and London.
 The company sells its electric bikes.
 But the main premise is to rent them out for commercial use.
 The electric bikes are rented on a week-to-week contract for $39.

-The Bolt Bikes platform includes a the electric bike, fleet management software, financing and servicing.
+The Bolt Bikes platform includes the electric bike, fleet management software, financing and servicing.
 Subscribers get 24-hour access to the bike.
 A battery charger, phone holder, phone USB port, secure U-Lock and safety induction is included.
 Bolt Bikes also offers the first week as a free trial.

 “Being in the food delivery industry since its inception, we saw that light electric vehicles were the real future of ‘last mile’ logistics, yet no-one was offering the right vehicle, financing or maintenance solution,” Nada said in a statement.